eduvpn/apple/DEVELOPER_ID.md

 ### Making a Release

+ 1. Open `EduVPN.xcworkspace` in Xcode.
+The following instructions are made for Xcode 14.

- 1. In Xcode, open the Projects and Targets pane
+ 2. In Xcode, open the Projects and Targets pane

       - Open the project in Xcode
       - In the Project Navigator (keyboard shortcut: Cmd+1), select "EduVPN" at the top left

+ 3. Import provisioning profiles into Xcode

- 2. Setup app's provisioing profile
+      - Setup app's provisioning profile

           - Select the _EduVPN-macOS-DeveloperID_ target
           - Select the _Signing & Capabilities_ tab, and under that, the _Release_ tab
           - Ensure _Automatically manage signing_ is not checked
           - Under _macOS_, choose a _Provisioning Profile_.
 You can use _Import Profile..._ to import the downloaded profile (say "eduVPN_dev_id_app.provisionprofile"), or choose an already imported profile.

- 3. Setup tunnel extension's provisioning profile
+      - Setup tunnel extension's provisioning profile

           - Select the _TunnelExtension-macOS-DeveloperID_ target
           - Select the _Signing & Capabilities_ tab, and under that, the _Release_ tab
           - Ensure _Automatically manage signing_ is not checked
           - Under _macOS_, choose a _Provisioning Profile_.
 You can use _Import Profile..._ to import the downloaded profile (say "eduVPN_dev_id_tunnelextension.provisionprofile"), or choose an already imported profile.

- 4. Setup login item helper's provisioning profile
+      - Setup login item helper's provisioning profile

           - Select the _LoginItemHelper-macOS-DeveloperID_ target
           - Select the _Signing & Capabilities_ tab, and under that, the _Release_ tab
           - Ensure _Automatically manage signing_ is not checked
           - Under _macOS_, choose a _Provisioning Profile_.
 You can use _Import Profile..._ to import the downloaded profile (say "eduVPN_dev_id_loginitemhelper.provisionprofile"), or choose an already imported profile.

+    Xcode keeps the imported provisioning profiles at `~/Library/MobileDevice/Provisioning Profiles`.
+In case you want to clear out all imported profiles and start over, you can quit Xcode, delete everything in that location, and open Xcode again.

- 5. Create the archive
+ 6. Create the archive

-      - At the top of the window, select _EduVPN-macOS-DeveloperID_ > _My Mac_
+      - In the middle of the top of the Xcode window, select _EduVPN-macOS-DeveloperID_ > _My Mac_
       - In the Xcode menu, choose _Product_ > _Clean Build Folder_
-      - In the Xcode menu, choose _Product_ > _Archive_
+      - In the Xcode menu, choose _Product_ > _Archive_ (Ignore the popup "ad" about Xcode Cloud)
       - Once the archive is created, Xcode will open its Organizer window, with the created archive selected

- 6. Create the notarized app bundle
+ 7. Create the notarized app bundle

       - Ensure that the created archive is selected in the Organizer window
       - Click on _Distribute App_